 It worked.
 Lord Sydney not only ordered that mother and child be reunited but gave instructions that the father should be allowed to join them as well.
 So Simpson set off wearily for Norwich to collect Henry Cabell.
 Together with the baby, they made the final journey to Plymouth and a remarkable reunion.

 The Norwich gaoler, widely feted for a short time as ‘the humane turnkey’, would slip back into the shadow of anonymity, maybe to be rediscovered by descendants of his own children? – if indeed, there are descendants of this Norwich hero living today?
 It is not even known the fate of the two other female felons Elisabeth Pulley and Anne Turner who were sent from Norwich with Susannah to await transportation.
-What we do know is that transportation was a one-way ticket.
-There was no coming back.
+What we do know is that transportation was a one-way ticket for both Susannah and Henry.
+There was no coming back, despite having deportation sentences that were far short of being for life……….On a different note, it is worth noting here that the spelling of Henry’s name changed more than once over the years.
+Parish records show that he was the son of Henry and Dinah Keable.
+Later, the newspapers called him Cabell, perhaps a mispelling.
+When he arrived in Australia it became Kable (probably a phonetic spelling) which it remains with his descendants.
+From here on – Kable it is.

 On 11th May 1787 a fleet of 11 ships slipped anchor and edged out of Portsmouth into a stiff westerly breeze.
 Amongst them was HMS ‘Friendship’ with sails trimmed to meet the stiff breeze.
 The ship sat deep in the water with a course set to take its crew and passengers to the other end of the world.
 On board was this Susannah Holmes, a young Norfolk girl, her lover from Suffolk and their recently born son.
 They were just three amongst a total of some 800 convicts being carried by the First Fleet – to be hailed ever after by their Australian descendants as ‘the reluctant pioneers.’
 Ahead lay one of the greatest sea voyages in history and an adventure for the young Norfolk family which is well beyond the wildest imagination of any story-teller.